danny-avila/LibreChat/docs/install/configuration/custom_config.md

 ### **pollIntervalMs**:

-> Specifies the interval in milliseconds at which the system will poll for run updates or changes in assistant run states.
+> Specifies the polling interval in milliseconds for checking run updates or changes in assistant run states.

 - **Type**: Integer
 - **Example**: `pollIntervalMs: 500`
 - **Description**: Specifies the polling interval in milliseconds for checking assistant run updates.
-Useful for adapting the responsiveness of assistant interactions.
 - **Note**: Defaults to `750` if omitted.

 ### **timeoutMs**: